OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/agenda.md

   - 13:45-15:45: Presentation of deliverables (cont'd)
   - 15:45-16:05 Coffee break
   - 16:05-16:35: Presentation of D6.1
-  - 16:35-17H:00: The reviewers’ meeting after the presentations
+  - 16:35-17H:00: Reviewers's meeting after the presentations
   - 17:00-18:30: Discussion between reviewers and consortium to see how the project could be improved

-  - Evening: Social dinner
+  - Evening: Social dinner at [Restaurant Havenhaus](http://www.hotel-havenhaus.de/)

 - Wednesday-Friday:
   - Further discussions with the reviewers if necessary/possible